Asymptotically Optimal Idling in the GI/GI/N+GI Queue: The Proposed Policy

 \section{The Proposed Policy $\pi^N_{\opt}$}

-The solution $b_{\opt} < \min\{1,\lambda/\mu\}$ to~\eqref{eq:scheduling-fluid} represents the optimal long-run average fraction of busy servers, which suggests that a control policy that thins the arrival process to rate $b_{\opt}\mu$ and forces the servers to work in a non-idling fashion, but builds in idleness due to admission control, should perform well for the original objective~\eqref{eq:scheduling-original}.
+The solution $0 \le b_{\opt} \le \min\{1,\lambda/\mu\}$ to~\eqref{eq:scheduling-fluid} represents the optimal long-run average fraction of busy servers, which suggests that a control policy that thins the arrival process to rate $b_{\opt}\mu$ and forces the servers to work in a non-idling fashion, but builds in idleness due to admission control, should perform well for the original objective~\eqref{eq:scheduling-original}.
 This motivates us to enlarge the admissible policy class in Definition~\ref{definition:admissible-policy} to allow for admission control.
-Specifically, at the time of each arrival, let $p \in (0,1]$ be the probability the arrival is admitted for service and $(1-p)$ the probability the arrival is rejected, which incurs cost $a$.
+Specifically, at the time of each arrival, let $p \in (0,1]$ be the probability the arrival is admitted for service and $1-p$ the probability the arrival is rejected, which incurs a cost $a$.
 Given $p\in(0,1]$, we denote the admitted arrival process by $E_p^N$, and we refer to the $N$-server queue with arrival process $E_p^N$ as the $p$-admitted queue.
+It is clear that the thinned arrival process $E_{p}^N$ is a suitably delayed renewal process with arrival rate $p\lambda^N$, because the admitted arrivals remain i.i.d..